MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

 #### Location directives

 You must have at least one location directive set up to support slotting picks.
-Create a new *replenishment location directive* for slotting picks. <!-- KFM: what is this and why do we need it for this feature? -->
+Create a new *replenishment location directive* for slotting picks.

 1. Go to **Warehouse management > Setup > Location directives**
 1. In the left pane **Work order type** select *Replenishment*